MATH160 Mathematics 1

 This paper is the natural continuation of Year 13 Mathematics, and is divided between algebra and calculus.

-In the algebra half, you will learn about three-dimensional vectors and their many uses (such as in geometry, computer graphics, surveying and even calculus).
+In the algebra half, you will learn about vectors and their many uses (such as in geometry, computer graphics, surveying and even calculus).
 The vector representation of lines, planes and projections leads naturally to the discussion of linear systems of equations and matrices.
 The basic properties of matrices are studied together with some applications.
-Complex numbers and polynomials complete this section of the course.
+An introduction to the algebra of complex numbers completes this section of the course.

 In the calculus half, you will study the ideas and methods of differentiation and integration, using an approach that is intuitive and avoids excess formality.
 Applications will include optimization, related rates, solving simple differential equations, and the definition of area.